ambrosia13/ForgetMeNot-Shaders/README.md

 - Forget-me-not breaks, but all other pipelines work alright?
 Please grab your log in `.minecraft/logs/latest.log` and all contents of the `.minecraft/canvas_shader_debug/` folder.
 Additionally, a screenshot of the game with the F3 menu opened would really help.
 Once you have these, please either open a GitHub issue or let me know about it on Discord.

 ## cool features
+- seasons! be immersed in your world as the seasons change over time
 - HDR, bloom, and tone mapping
 - dramatic skies with atmospheric scattering, custom clouds, and crepuscular rays
 - water waves and reflections, as well as PBR support